4d/docs/website/translated_docs/es/API/SystemWorkerClass.md

 Esta función devuelve el objeto SystemWorker.

-> Esta función no es necesaria si ha creado el `SystemWorker` de un proceso worker 4D.
+> This function is not necessary if you created the `SystemWorker` form a 4D worker process.

 <!-- END REF -->